Panama and Beyond: Letters from Cuba, Panama, and by steamship to and from Panama 1907–1914

 More importantly, despite a clear effort in the curation to produce a coherent timeline, Detering does not attempt to sanitise history despite it concerning her relatives.
 The sheer racist disdain of the other workers by Charles Potter may be hard to read, but it something we all have to come to terms with.

-Ultimately, Panama and Beyond is an insightful read about an important slice of American history and expansion, while providing us with details about the sights and sounds of other countries in the South America in the early 1900s.
+Ultimately, Panama and Beyond is an insightful read about an important slice of American history and expansion, while providing us with details about the sights and sounds of other countries in South America in the early 1900s.

 This review is made possible by Reedsy Discovery.